software-assignments-spring2021/spring-2019-instrument-exchange/README.md

 <h2>Project Details</h2>
 Instrument Exchange is a project that will focus on primarily two parties:
-**Buyers**: Consumers who intend to purchase/rent musical equipment and studios
+Buyers: Consumers who intend to purchase/rent musical equipment and studios
-**Sellers**: Those who intend to lease/sell musical equipment and studios
+Sellers: Those who intend to lease/sell musical equipment and studios

 We intend to also include filter options for both parties to provide convenience for buyers.
 These features include: